 This appearance is more pronounced when the figure is performed downwind, and is enhanced when performed into the wind.
 This change in appearance is not a grading criteria.
-(Figure 46)
+(Figure 46) One Turn Spin figure as drawn

 Normal Spins (upright spins entered from upright flight, or inverted spins entered from inverted flight): When the aircraft stalls, the nose will fall and at the same time the wing tip will drop in the direction of the spin.
 Failure to achieve this should be considered a "forced entry" and downgraded one (1) point per five (5) degrees of deviation.